 Marant’s laid back aesthetic, littered with rock girl references, tactile fabrics and a Parisian’s attitude to silhouette: long and lean or louche and short is a short cut to Parisienne chic.
 Alexander Wang is to New York what Marant has been to Paris for 15 years.

 Marant’s designs both her main collection and her diffusion line, Isabel Marant Étoile, both are sold all over the world, through over 800 wholesale doors.
+The brand also has multiple directly-owned boutiques, including three in the US, and an e-commerce site.
 However the designer told W she approached own store expansion with caution, “When you have too many stores, everything is so important; if you have a failure somewhere, everything comes crashing down.”

 Marant told WSJ, "I once said that I'm anti-consumerist, and that goes against the work I do.
 It caused a scandal: 'Who is she to think that?
 She is going against her clientele.'
 But I do fashion because I'm happy when somebody gets joy from a new garment.
 There is a magic side to this."